bokkypoobah/GizerCrowdsaleAudit/audit/test/README.md

 # Notes

-* The tests were conducted using bash shell scripts running `geth` JavaScript commands
+* The tests were conducted using bash shell scripts running Geth/v1.7.1-stable-05101641/darwin-amd64/go1.9 JavaScript commands
-* The smart contracts were compiled using Solidity
+* The smart contracts were compiled using Solidity 0.4.16+commit.d7661dd9.Darwin.appleclang
 * The test script can be found in [01_test1.sh](01_test1.sh)
 * The test results can be found in [test1results.txt](test1results.txt) with details in [test1output.txt](test1output.txt)
 * The test can be run on OS/X, should run on Linux and may run on Windows with Cygwin